milannakic/nodejs-mongodb-posting-app/README.md

-# nodejs-mongodb-posting-app

-Based on the node.js app from Colt Steele's The Web Developer BootCamp
+# Based on the node.js app from Colt Steele's The Web Developer BootCamp

-General Note:
+# General Note:
 This app is not intended for public use.
 Please note that most of the data is fake (randomly generated) and only for testing purposes.

-Technologies:
+# Technologies:
 Front End: HTML, CSS, Bootstrap
 Back End: NodeJS, NPM, ExpressJS, REST, PassportJS, MongoDB

-Features:
+# Features:
 RestFUL Routing with express and mongoose Authentication using Passport.js
 Password Reset via Email using nodemailer